zflohr/ohio-state-university/core-interpreter/README.md

 created for the course CSE 5341 "Principles of Programming Languages."
 The Core interpreter is written in Python, and it therefore runs on the Python interpreter.
-The Core interpreter involves four stages: tokenization, parsing, pretty-printing, and execution.
+The Core interpreter involves four stages: tokenization, parsing, printing, and execution.
 During parsing, an abstract parse tree is created by a recursive descent process and is encapsulated in an instance of the Prog class of the [bnf_grammar](src/bnf_grammar.py) module.
+During printing, the parsed Core program is pretty-printed to standard output.

 ## Instructions